gitkrishna15/MongoDBLearnings/README.md

 **Document Database**
 A record in MongoDB is a document, which is a data structure composed of field and value pairs.
 MongoDB documents are similar to JSON objects.
 The values of fields may include other documents, arrays, and arrays of documents.

+MongoDB stores data records as documents (specifically BSON documents) which are gathered together in collections.
+A database stores one or more collections of documents.

 The advantages of using documents are:
   Documents correspond to native data types in many programming languages.
   Embedded documents and arrays reduce need for expensive joins.
   Dynamic schema supports fluent polymorphism.

 MongoDB stores documents in collections.
 Collections are analogous to tables in relational databases.

+Select a Database:
+    use <myDB>
+Create Database:
+    use <myNewDB>    -- myNewDB is non-existent and is created when you create insert document Create Collection:
+    db.myNewCollection1.insertOne( { x: 1 } )

 **Time Series Collections**